alexfradera/SR_Pain/search_terms.md

 ```

 ### find some way of connecting this back with the keywords
 The Tudge walkthrough doesn't discuss this.
-But it seems that we have  information from the keywords that hasn't been reduced down in the network analysis, but we don't want to discard either.
-Also add in some starred terms from the original approach
+But it seems that we have  information from the keywords that hasn't been involved in the network analysis, but we don't want to discard.
+Lacking expertise, the simplest thing would be to combine these with the title-derived selected terms just produced.
+(Also add in some starred terms from the original approach).

 ```r
 longlist <- unique(c(keywords, selected_terms))